mitojala/test/docs/intro/pole.md

  ---
  _Note_ :
- Our subset is now ready and you checked that the trajectories are well related.
+ Our subset is ready and you checked that the trajectories are well related.
  ---

  #### Block Definition